 How Does a Workers’ Comp Settlement Work?

-The process of appealing a denied workers’ comp claim in California can be frustrating and somewhat complex, but it’s important to be aware of your options.
+The process of appealing a denied workers’ comp claim in California can be frustrating and somewhat complex.
+It’s important to be aware of your options.
 If you understand the reasons you were denied, file the proper paperwork, and fully prepare for negotiations or hearings, you can increase your chances of receiving approval.
+You can also increase your chances of success with legal support.

-Contact English Lloyd & Armenta for assistance navigating the appeals process.
+Contact English Lloyd & Armenta for assistance in navigating the appeals process.
 We can help you prepare for your hearing and potential trial and ensure you receive the benefits you’re entitled to.
+Our firm has served Southern California for nearly 45 years, and we are proud to fight for employee rights.
 Act now to protect your rights.